 Freddie Mac is a federal program that helps lenders free up capital to lend money to new homebuyers.
-If you’re buying a multifamily property that qualifies as low-income housing, you may be eligible for a tax-exempt loan under this program.
+You may be eligible for a tax-exempt loan under this program if you’re buying a multifamily property that qualifies as low-income housing.
 A Freddie Mac tax-exempt loan is issued to certain low-income multifamily property owners.

 What Is Freddie Mac?

-Freddie Mac buys loans from mortgage lenders in bulk, combines them and sells them to investors.
+Freddie Mac buys loans from mortgage lenders in bulk, then it combines them and sells them to investors.
 They’re sold as mortgage-backed securities.
-In doing this, lenders can free up the money they need to issue more mortgages, which helps keep the housing market strong.
+Lenders can then free up the money they need to issue more mortgages, which helps keep the housing market and the economy strong.

 What Is a Tax-Exempt Loan?

-The government occasionally offers tax exemptions in order to encourage certain behaviors.
-Municipal bonds may be exempt from interest, as can some loans issued by the federal government.
-In the case of housing, the government allows certain loans to be exempted through Freddie Mac.
+The government offers tax exemptions in order to encourage certain behaviors.
+Municipal bonds can be exempt from taxes on interest earned, as can some loans issued by the federal government.
+The government allows certain loans to be exempted through Freddie Mac.

-In recent years, the government kicked off a Freddie Mac tax-exempt loan program designed to help multifamily property owners.
+The government kicked off a Freddie Mac tax-exempt loan program designed to help multifamily property owners.
 This program applies specifically to those purchasing, refinancing or renovating an affordable housing property.
 It provides financing with 4 percent Low-Income Housing Tax Credits, referred to as LIHTCs.

 Freddie Mac Tax-Exempt Loans

-With a Freddie Mac tax-exempt loan, purchasers of multifamily properties can apply for a loan with fewer documents and less expense than you’d have using traditional bond credit enhancements.
+Purchasers of multifamily properties can apply for a Freddie Mac tax-exempt loan with fewer documents and less expense than they'd have using traditional bond credit enhancements.
 You get 4 percent in tax credits and multiple term options.
 These loans come with fixed, floating and float-to-fixed options, as well as interest-only loans.

-In order to qualify for a tax-exempt loan, the loan term must typically be for at least seven years left in the LIHTC compliance period to qualify.
-The property must also qualify as adequate for housing low-income tenants and be affordable enough for the lender to issue the loan on it.
-The maximum term depends on the type of loan you choose.
+The loan term must typically have at least seven years left in the LIHTC compliance period to qualify.
+The property must also qualify as adequate for housing low-income tenants and it must be affordable enough for the lender to issue the loan on it.
+The maximum term depends on the type of loan you choose:

-- Construction loans can go as high as 36 months.
+- Construction loans can be as short as 36 months.